Skip to Content

 An updated telling of a Greek myth set to a 1930s jazz-inflected score might not be the first thing you would take your kid to see, but NYC teens absolutely love Hadestown.
 Teen Traveler has friends who haven’t seen it yet but know all the songs.
 She describes this play as “awesome” and it gets constant play on her phone.

-We had no idea what it was about when we got tickets; but several people with teens had recommended it to us as something parents and kids both like.
+We had no idea what it was about when we got tickets, but several people with teens had recommended it to us as something parents and kids both like.

-It’s story of Orpheus and Eurydice set in Great Depression.
+It’s the story of Orpheus and Eurydice set in the Great Depression.
 The staging is interesting.
 Hermes, the narrator, looks like a Harlem jazz club band leader in a silver lamé suit.
 The band is on stage during the show and there is only one set.
 Persephone is glamorous and resigned to her below-ground fate.
 Hades has a voice like Barry White.
 The music pulls you along.

 We really hoped it would end differently than the original myth, but Hermes understands human nature too well for that to happen.
-If your kids don’t know the story you might want to give them a synopsis.
+If your kids don’t know the story, you might want to give them a synopsis.

 Harry Potter & The Cursed Child